ScottMorse/vveb-audio/README.md

 ## Project major TODOs

 - Test coverage for native web audio AudioNode module
+- Test coverage for native web audio AudioContext module
 - Refinement of VirtualAudioGraph in general
 - Test coverage of VirtualAudioGraph
+- Review & update all JSDoc comments
+- Logging utility - default configurable print level 0-4 based on whether localhost, logs can be hooked into as event emitter
-- Support for custom AudioNode subclasses (requires extendible config in nativeWebAudio/audioNode and supporting types for TS module augmentation)
+- Support for custom AudioNode and BaseAudioContext subclasses (requires extendible config and supporting types for TS module augmentation)
 - React bindings
 - Sandbox/demos
 - Build & publish process